 This sausage roll recipe is unique.
 It brings together a combination of ingredients that compliment each other.
-You will be delighted at the easy crispy, flaky juicy chicken yum combo!
+You will be delighted at the easy crispy, juicy chicken, flaky puff pastry yum combo!

 Everything you need to make the sausage rolls is shown in the photo below.
-For measurements and instructions, scroll to the recipe card at the bottom of the post.
+For measurements and instructions, please refer to the printable recipe card at the bottom of the post.

 As you can see, the recipe calls for: